TULocalSky/localsky/README.md

 <!-- ABOUT THE PROJECT -->
 ## Abstract
 A weather app with the ability to upload your own weather data about your surroundings.
+Users are able to upload live weather reports to a map, where other users may interact and view their reports.
+Reports are only active for 2 hours, which helps to keep all information up to date for other users.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>